pixieluv/Christina-Beltane-Portfolio/personal-cheat-sheets/Mac Setup Checklist.md

 [ ] Install and Switch to iTerm2 (Your Power Tool)

+[!NOTE]
+iTerm2 is the professional-grade choice.
+It offers features like split panes and better search that are essential for a productive workflow.

-Install iTerm2 using Homebrew: brew install --cask iterm2
+Install iTerm2 using Homebrew:

+brew install --cask iterm2

 Close the old Terminal app.
 From now on, you will use iTerm2 for all command line work.